NURS 315: Economics In Healthcare

 Prerequisites

-Acceptance to RN to BSN Program
+Acceptance to a BSN pathway program.

 Course Learning Outcomes